alexwong23/COVID_DATA3406_Group4/README.md

 The source of the data will be from *Our World in Data* (https://ourworldindata.org/coronavirus)

+## Driving Question

+The driving question of our analysis is *How Deadly is COVID-19?* We will be examining the 'deadliness' of COVID-19 both from a global perspective, as well as a select few countries and examining their responses to managing the virus.

+We will also be accounting for the uncertainty that might be prevalent within the data sources, and we will be making sure to mention these when producing data visualisations.

 ## Group Member Details
 | Full Name       | Preferred Name | SID       | Email                      | Phone     |
 |-----------------|----------------|-----------|----------------------------|-----------|